eelpik/cs361-microserviceA/README.md

 # How to run the microservice
 First, make sure the Flask package for Python is installed, either globally or in a virtual environment.
-I also used the Requests library for Python to make the HTTP requests in the examples.

 The simplest way to run the microservice is to just run the extension-attacher.py file with Python (e.g. navigate to this directory in a terminal and enter `python extension-attacher.py`).
 This will start the microservice's Flask server on whichever port is specified at the top of extension-attacher.py.